Estrujadas Veracruzanas: A Traditional Mexican Dish from Tuxpan

 Prepare the estrujadas.
 Take a portion of dough from a large lemon and form a ball with your hands.
 Place the masa ball in the center of the tortilla press between two sheets of plastic wrap.
 Lower the press lever to flatten the dough and form a tortilla about 1/4 inch thick.
 It is thicker than a regular tortilla.

 Lift the lever and carefully remove the formed tortilla.
 Transfer the tortilla to the hot comal.
-Cook, on one side, for about 2-3 minutes or until the surface begins to look dry.
-Turn it over for two, three more minutes.
-When it is fully cooked, add a little vegetable oil and turn it over a third time and let it brown for a minute.
+Cook on one side for about 2-3 minutes or until the surface looks dry.
+Turn it over for two or three more minutes.
+When fully cooked, add a slight vegetable oil, turn it over a third time, and let it brown for a minute.

 how to squeeze “estrujar” the tortilla?